dgilleland/I-Teach/docs/CourseMappingContext.md

 - **Course Mapping Context** - This has a single aggregate root (*Program*) that consists of a list of courses.
   - **Add Program** - create a new program
-  - **Add Course** - requires all the same information as when accepting a proposed course, but skips the proposal stage
+  - **Add Course** - requires all the same information as when accepting a proposed course, but skips the proposal/approval stages

 - **Career Path Mapping Context** - This has a single aggregate root (*CareerPath*) that consists of a list of courses for a given program (be they proposed/revised or current).